c-dilks/scalers13/README.md

 ------------
   0. run "install" to make directories and build symlinks; you should have this current directory as a subdirectory of root12fms
+  1. build scaler bit reader by typing "make clean" and then "make"
-  1. download scaler data, and drop it in the directory ./sca2013 (see instructions under "detailed version")
+  2. download scaler data, and drop it in the directory ./sca2013 (see instructions under "detailed version")
-  2. download spin pattern data, and drop it in ./spinpat
+  3. download spin pattern data, and drop it in ./spinpat